A Parent’s Guide to Primary School Tutoring: Everything You Need to Know

-Is it convenient for you and them?
+Are the tuition options offered convenient for you and them?

 Matr’s online tutoring programmes provide high quality, affordable maths tutoring options that are tailored to your child’s needs.

-You can book lessons at your convenience, and our flexible tutoring options have already proved popular with 100s of parents already..
+You can book lessons at your convenience, and our flexible tutoring options have already proved popular with 100s of parents already.
 Sign up and see which of our programmes is best suited to you!

 Is the tutoring of a high quality?

-No matter which form of KS2 tutoring you get for your child, you want to be sure it’s of the highest quality.
+No matter which form of tutoring you get for your child, you want to be sure it’s of the highest quality.
 The best way to make sure of this beforehand is through client references, not just on their website but on forums like mumsnet and other sites.

-Do they have the correct qualifications?
+Do the tutors have the correct qualifications and training?